ananjiahhao/CorpusCustody/README.md

 - decide whether attribution or share-alike terms are actually satisfied downstream, only that they attach,
-- distinguish jurisdictions, or account for fair use, database rights, or
+- distinguish jurisdictions, or account for fair use, database rights, or contractual terms that sit on top of the license,
+- replace review by a person qualified to make licensing decisions.

+Treat a PASS as "no mechanical conflict was found in the table," not as a legal clearance.
+The obligation rules are deliberately conservative, so unknown provenance always blocks rather than defaulting to permissive.
+If the table does not contain an identifier, that identifier resolves to `UNKNOWN` and blocks; the correct fix is to add the identifier to `spdx.py` after a person has verified its obligations, not to loosen the default.
+Every result is input to a human decision, never a substitute for one.

+## Design decisions